-Arab American Family Services (AAFS) founded was established in 2001 by Nareman Taha and Itedal Shalabi-two women who witnessed the dire need for a social service agency that will advocate and address the issues and concerns of the Arab-American community.
-With hard work and dedication, they took their idea from conception to the reality of AAFS today.
+Arab American Family Services (AAFS) was established in 2001 by Itedal Shalabi and Nareman Taha, two women who witnessed the dire need for a social service agency that will advocate and address the issues and concerns of the Arab-American community.

 For Shalabi and Taha, the need to help the community in which they lived in all their lives, began over ten years ago.
 Both women sought higher education in the areas of social service.
 Shalabi had earned her Bachelors degree in social work from the Jane Adams College of Social Work at the University of Illinois at Chicago; Taha earned her Bachelors in Psychology, also from UIC.
 Upon graduating, they both found themselves working in the area that they had pursued.
 They reconnected.
 Together, they formed an organization with one mission and goal: to create an organization that advocates for the Arab American community, and helps the community grow and become successful.

 For Shalabi and Taha, they knew the work would be difficult, but never gave up, knowing the importance in helping grow their community should not be left in the hands of mainstream organizations who did not understand the details and complexities of our community, but rather work within the community that raised them.